Our partners

 RNAP

-Our partnership agreement with the National Parks Agency delegates to Dahari the management of the KBA of the Moya forest, the Vassy marine area and the conservation of the Livingstone fruit bat in Anjouan.
+Our partnership agreement with the National Parks Agency delegates to Dahari the management of the KBA of the Moya forest, the Vassy marine area and the conservation of Livingstone's flying fox in Anjouan.

 PNM

-Our partnership with the Mohéli National Park focuses on monitoring the population and conservation of the Livingstone flying fox.
+Our partnership with Mohéli National Park focuses on monitoring the population and conserving Livingstone's fruit bat.

 Anjouan Fishermen’s Union